 The americana is another tough Brazilian jiu-jitsu attack that you can get from the side control positions.
 Learn more about the Americana from the side mount in the video below, have fun!

-BJJ Kimura may be the sneakiest submissions from side control.
+BJJ Kimura may be the sneakiest submission from side control.
 Learn more about the Jiu-Jitsu Kimura Lock from the side mount in the video below.

 Straight Armbar From the Side Mount